jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

     ...
 }
 ```
-Execute *post* method as usual : `jerkar post`.
+Execute *post* method as usual : `jeka post`.

-## Import a Jerkar build from another project
+## Import a Jeka build from another project

-Imagine that you want to want to reuse *displayContent* method from project _sample1_ in another Jerkar project named _sample2_.
+Imagine that you want to want to reuse *displayContent* method from project _sample1_ in another Jeka project named _sample2_.
 Let's create a new _sample2_ project located in a sibling folder than _sample1_.

-1. Execute `mkdir sample2` then `cd sample2` followed by `jerkar scaffold#run intellij#` (or `jerkar scaffold#run eclipse#`)
+1. Execute `mkdir sample2` then `cd sample2` followed by `jeka scaffold#run intellij#` (or `jeka scaffold#run eclipse#`)
 2. Rename sample2 _Build_ class 'Sample2Build` to avoid name collision.
-Be carefull, rename its filename as well unless Jerkar will fail.
+Be carefull, rename its filename as well unless Jeka will fail.
 3. Add a field of type JkRun annotated with `JkImportProject` and the relative path of _sample1_ as value.

 ```java